Groovejet (If This Ain't Love): Commercial performance

 In the United Kingdom, the single was first released in the same week as "Out of Your Mind", Victoria Beckham's first single outside the Spice Girls.
 "Out of Your Mind" held the midweek number one in the UK singles chart until Saturday, when "Groovejet (If This Ain't Love)" overtook it in sales; it was hyped by the media as a personal battle between the two artists.
 The song was the eighth best-selling song of 2000 in the UK.
 A live version of the track appeared as a B-side to Ellis-Bextor's single "Music Gets the Best of Me", and in 2003, "Groovejet (If This Ain't Love)" was re-released as part of Positiva Records 'Remixed' series.
 In April 2015, the Official Charts Company announced that "Groovejet" was the biggest-selling vinyl single of the millennium in the UK.

 The single also found success worldwide.
 It reached number one in Ireland (two weeks), Australia (three weeks), and New Zealand (seven weeks).
 In mainland Europe, it charted within the top five in Iceland, Norway, and Switzerland while becoming a top-ten hit in Denmark, Finland, Hungary, Italy, the Netherlands, and Portugal.
 On the European Hot 100 Singles, it peaked at number 12 on 21 October 2000.
 In the United States, "Groovejet" peaked at number 27 on the Billboard Maxi-Singles Sales chart and number three on the Billboard Dance Club Play chart.
-The track has earned platinum certifications in Australia, New Zealand, and the UK.
+The track has earned a double-platinum certification in Australia, a platinum certification in the UK, and a gold certification in New Zealand.

 Music video

 The accompanying music video for "Groovejet (If This Ain't Love)" shows Spiller and Ellis-Bextor making their way separately around Bangkok in Thailand.
 Spiller meets people and signs autographs, finding his height makes life there difficult; Ellis-Bextor sings wistfully at various tables in bars.
-Spiller takes a taxi while Ellis-Bextor takes a auto rickshaw, and eventually, they meet at a nightclub.
+Spiller takes a taxi while Ellis-Bextor takes an auto rickshaw, and eventually they meet at a nightclub.